joshp123/cloud-meta-genx/ZFC programming language.md

 kinetic energy and momentum

 mutual information - amount of info that can be obtained about one random variable by observing another

+SINGULARITIES AND ASYMPTOTES OF REALITY - MANIFOLDS

+e = mc^2

+ML^2 T^-2 = (M) (L-1 T-1)^2

+this is a vector cross product

+mass scalar, time vector, length vector, quanta = planck length/time/mass ? but if mass is a scalar... mass is more fundaental ?

+because the most fundamental thing is the empty set

+ordinality -

+continued reimann sums: -1/12 its gonna be an e^-( ordinal vector vector ^ n dimensions thing)

 # Kullback–Leibler divergence (information gain)